cyKamau/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-a script that prints all possible combinations of two letters, except infinity
+a script that prints a number with two decimal places